 wilcox.test with an argument

-exact = F) for testing if there is a difference in mean rank values between two groups.
+exact = FALSE) for testing if there is a difference in mean rank values between two groups.

 In case there more than two groups, the Kruskal-Wallis test (https://en.wikipedia.org/wiki/Kruskal

 A significant Kruskal-Wallis test indicates that at least one sample stochastically dominates one other sample.